Kumara plicatilis – updating web

 Distribution & Ecology

-This endemic (Endemism is the ecological state of a species being unique to a defined geographic location) plant grows only in the Western Cape fynbos (a belt of natural shrubland or heathland within the distinctive winter rainfall vegetation of the Western Cape).
-The plant grows naturally in this Mediterranean climate with its hot dry summers and cold wet winters.
-It grows mostly in exposed areas, strictly on sandstone and is often located on sandstone screes overlying granite on the lower slopes.
-The well-drained soils in which it is found are slightly acidic.
+This endemic (Endemism is the ecological state of a species being unique to a defined geographic location) plant is an aloe that is restricted to the Western Cape fynbos (a belt of natural shrubland or heathland within the distinctive winter rainfall vegetation of the Western Cape).
+The plant grows naturally in this Mediterranean climate with its hot dry summers and cold, very wet winters, like Du Toit’s Kloof, with much Table Mountain Sandstone.
+This occurs mostly in exposed areas, strictly on the sandstone and is often located on sandstone screes, overlying granite on the lower slopes.
+The well-drained soils in which it is found is slightly acidic.
 The plant is common in fire-free, rocky sites: from Franschhoek (about 72km East of Cape Town) to the northern Elandskloof Mountains (close to Citrusdal).
-This is the only tree Asphodelaceae confined to the Western Cape.
+This member of the Asphodelaceae is confined to the Western Cape.
 Plants can be seen in the Hottentots Holland Nature Reserve (about 90km SE of Cape Town), the Paardenberg Nature Reserve, and near the top of Du Toitskloof (in the Cape Fold Mountain range).
 Dassies eat the Bark and during dry periods, they will consume any plant material available, including those considered highly toxic and/or aromatic.
 Pollinators include bees.
-By 1700, seeds of this plant had reached Europe.
+By 1700, seeds of this amazing plant had reached Europe.

 Ethnobotany